niculaionut/poetry/README.md

-the setting sun from winters spun shadows my heart, forgives no one - the rising sun with summers knitted your shining eyes has brightly fitted.
+the setting sun from winters spun shadows my heart, forgives no one - the rising sun with summers knitted your shining eyes too brightly fitted.

 the sun that sets never forgets - king on a throne of regrets -